eltonlaw/msdvis/README.md

 ## Setup

-If you want to follow along,
+If you want to run the code:
 ``` bash
 >>> git clone https://github.com/eltonlaw/msd_data_exploration.git
 ```